What is the Present Simple?

 Forgetting about auxiliary verbs

 Another wrong way of speaking and writing is forgetting about a tense word.
-It is very important not to ignore it because it is only one indicator of time we have in a sentence, especially in simple tenses:
+It is very important not to ignore it because it is only one indicator of the time we have in a sentence, especially in simple tenses:

 |